microsoft/AppConsult-WinAppsModernizationWorkshop/Exercise6/README.md

 C:\Program Files\dotnet\sdk\2.2.105\Sdks\Microsoft.NET.Sdk.WindowsDesktop\Sdk not found.
 Check that a recent enough .NET Core SDK is installed and/or increase the version specified in global.json.
 ```

 To fix this error, it will be necessary to add the **global.json** file to the repository folder.
-If the **global.json** exists, the .NET Core SDK version, specified in the file, will be used for all SDK commands like **dotnet build**.
+If the **global.json** exists, the .NET Core SDK version specified in the file will be used for all the compilation related tasks.

 For more information about the global.json file check the <a href="https://docs.microsoft.com/en-us/dotnet/core/tools/global-json" target="_blank">global.json overview</a>.